 What is RAVBg64.exe?

 The process should be located in \Realtek\Audio\HDA folder and it’s usually in Program Files unless you set it otherwise.
-In order to check this, open your Task Manager, locate the RAVBg64.exe process, right-click on it and select “Open File Location”.
+To check this, open your Task Manager, locate the RAVBg64.exe process, right-click on it and select “Open File Location”.
 This address should open up and there is a chance that the process is a virus if another location shows up.
 Let’s see how to address the issue at hand.

-Solution 1: Updating the Realtek Driver
+Solution 1: Update the Realtek Audio Driver

 - Locate the Realtek Audio Driver.